esh04/Clickbait-Identification/README.md

 ## Analysis
 Analysis is done on the basis of-
-1. Number of tokens
+1. Number of Tokens
-2. Presence of Question mark
+2. Presence of Question Marks
-3. Presence of Exclamation mark
+3. Presence of Exclamation Marks
-4. Presence of quotations
+4. Presence of Quotations
-5. Number of stopwords
+5. Number of Stopwords
-6. Presence of numerals
+6. Presence of Numerals
-7. The entities present
+7. The Entities Present
-8. POS tags
+8. POS Tags

 In Clickbait.ipynb all the above analysis have been made for Clickbait vs Non-Clickbait sentences.